UiPath/uipath-mcp-python/docs/how_to_pack_binary.md

 # How To Pack Binary

-This guide walks you through manually packaging and publishing the official [GitHub MCP server](https://github.com/github/github-mcp-server) to UiPath Orchestrator.
-An [example GitHub Actions workflow](/.github/workflows/build-github-mcp-server.yml) is provided to automate these steps.
+This guide explains how to manually package and publish the official [GitHub MCP server](https://github.com/github/github-mcp-server) to UiPath Orchestrator.
+For automation, see the [example GitHub Actions workflow](/.github/workflows/build-github-mcp-server.yml).

 /// attention
 To build binary MCP servers locally, your environment must match UiPath's serverless runtime architecture (Ubuntu 64-bit AMD64).
-If you're on a different operating system, we recommend using the GitHub Actions workflow described in the [Automating with GitHub Actions](#automating-with-github-actions) section below.
+On other operating systems, use the GitHub Actions workflow described in the [Automating with GitHub Actions](#automating-with-github-actions) section below.
 ///

 ## Prerequisites

-- UiPath Cloud account
+- UiPath Automation Cloud account
-- UiPath PAT (personal access token)
+- UiPath personal access token
 - `go` (version 1.21+)
 - `python` (version 3.11+)
 - `uv` package manager (`pip install uv`)